Thermal Operations in general are not memoryless: Arbitrary energy change cycle.

-The proof now goes along the same lines as discussed before, with some slight complications.
+The proof now proceeds along the same general lines as before, with some additional technical complications.
+In particular, scenario~(a), which allows for a swap in stage~(III), requires a more subtle argument.

-\textbf{Stages I and III.} Concerning stages I and III, we perform quite analogously as in the case without swaps.
-We again use the rule that we condition on event ``0'' when Gibbs curve goes up and on ``1'' when it goes down.

-The idea behind such conditioning was that we condition on the most ``work loosing'' event: when we raise level, then we condition on ``1'' as then there will be work loss equal to energy change, i.e., largest possible, while when the level is lowered, we condition on ``0'' and the work gain is zero, i.e., smallest possible.
+\textbf{Stages~(I) and~(III).} Concerning stages~(I) and~(III), we proceed analogously to the case without swaps.
+We again use the rule that we condition on the event ``0'' when the Gibbs curve increases, and on the event ``1'' when it decreases.
+The idea behind this conditioning is that we always condition on the most ``work-losing'' event: when the energy level is raised, conditioning on ``1'' yields the maximal possible work loss (equal to the energy change), whereas when the level is lowered, conditioning on ``0'' yields zero work gain, i.e., the minimal possible contribution.

-What happens if swap is performed will be discussed in more detail in Appendix.
-Here we present just an example, illustrated in Fig.\ \ref{fig:swap-cond01}.
+The effect of swaps will be discussed in detail in Appendix~\ref{sec:swaps(I)(III)} (cf. Lemmas \ref{lem:easy_swaps}-\ref{lem:w1_swaps}).
+Here we present only an illustrative example, showing how the presence of swaps modifies the reasoning in the proof.
+The example is depicted in Fig.~\ref{fig:swap-cond01}.

-Suppose that we lower level to zero, perform swap and then raise the level.
-Then, we see that conditioning on ``0'' gives the largest work loss: when level is lowered, the work is zero (the smallest possible gain) as, due to our conditioning, the upper state is not populated.
-Then swap occurs, meaning that the upper level is now fully populated, and during raising the level, maximal work loss is incurred (equal to energy change).
+Suppose that we lower the level to zero, perform a~swap, and then raise the level.
+Then, we see that conditioning on ``0'' gives the largest work loss: when the level is lowered, the work is zero (the smallest possible gain) as, due to our conditioning, the upper state is not populated.
+Then a~swap occurs, meaning that the upper level is now fully populated, and during raising the level, maximal work loss is incurred (equal to energy change).

-Thus conditioning on ``0'' after swap changes in to conditioning on ``1'', so during the sequence lowering-swap-raising we are all the time in the regime of largest possible work loss.
+Thus conditioning on ``0'' changes after a swap into conditioning on ``1'', so during the sequence lowering-swap-raising, we are all the time in the regime of largest possible work loss.

-\textbf{Stage II.} Here the idea is to show that the variance for the path with swaps is bounded by the variance of the suitable path without swaps, that begins and ends at the same point on Gibbs curve.
-The Lemma \ref{lem:varbound-swaps} proven in Appendix, does the job.